Gainesville, Florida

-Gainesville is the county seat of Alachua County, Florida, and the largest city in North Central Florida, with a population of 141,085 in 2020.
-It is the principal city of the Gainesville metropolitan area, which had a population of 339,247 in 2020.

-Gainesville is home to the University of Florida, the fourth-largest public university campus by enrollment in the United States as of the 2021–2022 academic year.
-The university hosts the Florida Gators sports teams in the NCAA competitions.
+Gainesville is a city in and the county seat of Alachua County, Florida, United States.
+It is the most populous city in North Central Florida with a population of 141,085 at the 2020 census, while the Gainesville metropolitan area has an estimated 360,000 residents.
+Gainesville is home to the University of Florida, the third-largest public university campus by enrollment in the United States as of the 2023–2024 academic year.
+The university is represented by the Florida Gators sports teams in NCAA competitions.

 History

-There is archeological evidence, from about 12,000 years ago, of the presence of Paleo Indians in the Gainesville area, although it is not known if there were any permanent settlements.
+There is archeological evidence, from about 12,000 years ago, of the presence of Paleo-Indians in the Gainesville area, although it is not known if there were any permanent settlements.
 A Deptford culture campsite existed in Gainesville and was estimated to have been used between 500 BCE and 100 CE.
 The Deptford people moved south into Paynes Prairie and Orange Lake during the first century and evolved into the Cades Pond culture.
 The Deptford people who remained in the Gainesville area were displaced by migrants from southern Georgia sometime in the seventh century.
 These migrants evolved into the Alachua culture and they built their burial mound on top of the Deptford culture campsite.
 When Europeans made first contact in the area, the Potano lived in the area.
 They were descendants of the Alachua culture people.
 European contact diminished the numbers of native peoples (through disease, enslavement, war) and Spanish colonists began cattle ranching in the Paynes Prairie area in the 18th century.
 The Spanish ceded Florida to the US in 1821.

 Gainesville was established in 1854 and named after Edmund P. Gaines.
 The town of Gainesville was incorporated in 1869 and chartered as a city in 1907.
 The University of the State of Florida was moved from Lake City to Gainesville in 1906 and its name was simplified to University of Florida in 1909.